semiriichi/semiriichi.github.io/resources.md

 ### [Statistical Mahjong Strategy](https://de.catbox.moe/3edzau.pdf)

 A translated version of Statistical Mahjong Strategy is available as well.
-This is an intermediate-to-advanced level resource that covers the statistics of mahjong plays in detail, including a wealth of charts and tables.
+This is an intermediate level resource that covers the statistics of mahjong plays in detail, including a wealth of charts and tables.
 The statistics are derived based on data from Houou players, the highest level room in Tenhou.

 ### [Super Digital Mahjong](https://natsuai.com/mahjong/digital/)